Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Discussion

 \subsection{Revisiting the OLR's orbit orientation flip in action space}

-Several strategies have been employed in the literature to identify the bar's OLR in the local stellar phase-space (e.g., \citealt{2000AJ....119..800D,2003A&A...401..975M,2007A&A...467..145C,2010MNRAS.407.2122M,2014AA...563A..60A,2017MNRAS.465.1443M,2017RAA....17..114T,2019A&A...626A..41M,2019arXiv190604786T,2020A&A...634L...8K,2020ApJ...893..105H}).
+Several strategies have been employed in the literature to identify the bar's OLR in the local stellar phase-space (e.g., \citealt{2000AJ....119..800D,2003A&A...401..975M,2007A&A...467..145C,2010MNRAS.407.2122M,2014AA...563A..60A,2017MNRAS.465.1443M,2017RAA....17..114T,2019A&A...626A..41M,2020A&A...634L...8K,2020ApJ...893..105H}; \citetalias{2021MNRAS.500.2645T}).
 Many use the well-known fact that the orientation of disk orbits with respect to the bar flip at the OLR from $x_1(2)$ orbits inside of the OLR to $x_1(1)$ orbits outside of the OLR (e.g., \citealt{1989A&ARv...1..261C,1991dodg.conf..323K,1993RPPh...56..173S,2000AJ....119..800D,2001A&A...373..511F,2008gady.book.....B,2019MNRAS.488.3324F}).
 At the Solar azimuth $\sim 25^\circ$ behind the bar, this translates to a flip from outward- to inward-moving stars.

-In \citetalias{2019arXiv190604786T}, we also used the orbit orientation flip to point out a simple strategy to directly read off all possible OLR candidates and associated bar pattern speeds from the $(L_z,J_R)$ plane colour-coded by the radial velocity.
+In \citetalias{2021MNRAS.500.2645T}, we used this orbit orientation flip to point out a simple strategy to directly read off all possible OLR candidates and associated bar pattern speeds from the $(L_z,J_R)$ plane colour-coded by the radial velocity.
 Specifically, the `fraction of inward moving stars', $N_*(v_R < 0)/N_{*,\text{tot}}$, tells us which features in action space are predominantly outward-moving (colour-coded `red') or inward-moving (colour-coded `blue').
 This is a proxy of the average radial phase, $\langle \theta_R \rangle$, rather than the average radial velocity, $\langle v_R \rangle$.
-For survey volumes out to several kpc, the OLR's $v_R$-signature can be studied very well in axisymmetric action space, where the ARL neatly separates the `red' from the `blue' feature.
+We found that in simulations and for survey volumes out to several kpc, the OLR's $v_R$-signature can be studied very well in axisymmetric action space, where the ARL neatly separates the `red' from the `blue' feature.